-The P.E. goal is to develop and foster a healthy body and positive attitude through a developmental progression of skills and activities.
-Students in grades K-6 participate in co- educational groups for thirty-minute classes, three times a week.
+• The P.E. goal is to develop and foster a healthy body and positive attitude through a developmental progression of skills and activities.
+Students in grades PK-6 participate in co-educational groups.
 They are taught the importance of warm-up exercises and learn all the basic locomotor skills.
 They play games of low organization (run and tag) and do rhythmic activities.
 The skills of throwing, catching and kicking are also taught, as is the concept of fair and safe play.
 In addition to the skills taught above, 5th & 6th grade students are taught more advanced games.
 Lead-up games to popular team sports such as soccer, volleyball, basketball and baseball are taught to increase basic skills, to reinforce the concept of teamwork and to introduce healthy competition.
 Most units are co-educational.
-Additional activities are taught between units to build trust, solve problems and cooperation.
+Additional activities are taught between units to build trust, solve problems and learn the skills of cooperation.